-In this experiment, in addition to using the mean-max pooling method mentioned in Algorithm.~\ref{algo:mean-max-pool} to extract global features, we also attempted to directly concatenate the results of mean pooling and max pooling with the $[CLS]$ embedding as a baseline for comparison.
-The results are shown in Table.~\ref{tab:pool}, which shows that among these three methods, the mean-max pooling approach we used achieves the best performance.
+Standard ABSA is typically formulated as a sequence labeling problem, which predicts sentiment categories such as \{POS, NEG, NEU\}~\cite{gong2020unified}.
+In contrast, our objective is to end-to-end output entity-level sentiment in numerical form.
+Moreover, \(\mathcal{D}_{1}\) provides soft labels for specific entities, rather than token-level BIO-style annotations.
+In our trials, this data format was not suitable for training sequence labeling models.
+Therefore, standard ABSA approaches cannot be directly used as baselines in our setting.
+In addition to the mean-max pooling method described in Appendix~\ref{algo:mean-max-pool} for extracting global features, we attempted two alternative baselines by directly concatenating the results of mean pooling and max pooling with the $[CLS]$ embedding.
+The results are in Table~\ref{tab:pool}, which shows that the mean-max pooling achieves the best performance among the three methods.